anupsarkar-dev/ReactReduxTsTemplate/README.md

-# Frontend Boilerplate with React, Redux & TypeScript
+# Frontend Boilerplate with React, Redux , TypeScript , Webpack, Babel, Ant Design & many more

 A bare minimum react-hooks-redux-webpack-typescript boilerplate with TodoMVC example.